Vaskivskyi/ha-chroma/README.md

 This list provides only the models tested by me or other users.
 If your device is not listed yet but works well, please open a [Device Support](https://github.com/Vaskivskyi/ha-chroma/issues/new/choose) ticket with the device model and it will be added to the list.

+Some of the devices might be in the group which you would not expect.
+This is not related to the integration but to the Chroma SDK.

 <table>

 <tr><th>Group</th><th>Devices</th></tr>